 This section describes the methodology used to determine the transactional (one-off) charge for installation of domestic credit metering equipment.
-This charge reflects Service Provider and materials costs, an uplift for other work related costs and an allowance for profit.
+This charge reflects Service Provider and materials costs, an uplift for other work-related costs and an allowance for profit:

-Charge = (Materials cost + (Service Provider costs x (1 + overhead uplift))) x (1 + profit%)

-Equivalent calculations determined transactional charges for installing other metering equipment and for other categories of meter work.
-Charges for work on larger Industrial and Commercial metering equipment, dataloggers and volume converters are quoted on an individual basis.
+Charge = (Materials cost + (Service Provider costs x (1 + overhead uplift))) x (1 + profit%) Equivalent calculations determine transactional charges for installing other metering equipment and for other categories of meter work.
+Charges for work on larger I&C metering equipment, dataloggers and volume converters are quoted on an individual basis.

-The charge for exchanging domestic meters (from credit to pre-payment or vice versa) is tariff capped and consequently the charge for this work has been amended to £65.73.
+The charge for exchanging a domestic meter from a credit to a prepayment meter is tariff-capped and consequently the charge for this work has been amended to £67.67.
+National Grid also applies this rate to domestic prepayment to credit meter exchange requests, although this transaction is not subject to regulatory control.